Bayesian Wideband Signal Detection via Source Signal Marginalization and RJMCMC: Bayesian Modeling

-This choice of prior is motivated by the following reasoning: We assume encountering fewer targets is always more likely than encountering more targets.
+\paragraph{Prior on Model Order} For the number of sources, or \textit{model order}, \(k\), we follow~\citep{andrieu_joint_1999,roodaki_joint_2010} and assign a truncated Poisson-Gamma mixture prior.
+Due to conjugacy, we can marginalize out \(\lambda\), which yields: { } where \(\mathsf{NB}_{k \leq k_{\mathrm{max}}}\left(r, p\right)\) is a negative binomial distribution truncated at \(k_{\mathrm{max}}\) with \(r > 0\) successes until stopping with a success probability \(p \in [0, 1]\).
+Following~\citep{andrieu_joint_1999}, we set \(\alpha_{\lambda} = \nicefrac{1}{2} + 0.1\) and \(\beta_{\lambda} = 0.1\).
+This choice of prior is motivated by the following reasoning: We assume that it is always more likely to encounter fewer targets than encountering more targets.
 This aligns with the null hypothesis choice in hypothesis test-based detection approaches~\citep{viberg_detection_1991,ottersten_exact_1993,boehme_statistical_1995,maiwald_multiple_1994,chung_detection_2007,shumway_replicated_1983}.
 Therefore, any prior with monotonically decreasing probability mass is admissible.
 Among these, the negative binomial with \(r < 1\) exhibits a heavier tail than alternatives such as the geometric distribution.